 Breathability

 As we touched on above, breathability needs are closely aligned with your intended use(s).
-Resort riders, and especially those that plan to stay on groomed runs, don’t require a light and airy design.
+Resort riders, and especially those who plan to stay on groomed runs, don’t require a light and airy design.
 Most standard 2-layer constructions will offer sufficient breathability, and you can always select one with zippered vents to dump a little excess heat as needed.
 If you venture into the sidecountry, however, plan to mix in some touring days, or are a backcountry enthusiast, breathability then becomes an important consideration.
 Among waterproof builds, lightweight 3-layer constructions are the best ventilators (including the Patagonia Stormstride and Black Diamond Recon Stretch), and many softshell-inspired designs are even more impressive.
-You make compromises in all-out protection in harsh wind and wet snow, but air-permeable options like the Capitol and Recon Stretch are great performers when working hard.
+You make compromises in all-out protection in harsh wind and wet snow, but air-permeable options like the Recon Stretch and Strafe Capitol 3L Shell are great performers when working hard.

 Durability

-Ski pants see a lot of rough use—everything from boot buckles, metal edges, and chair lifts can wreak havoc on the materials.
-As a result, they’ve a tough bunch overall.
+Ski pants see a lot of rough use—everything from boot buckles to metal edges and chair lifts can wreak havoc on the materials.
+As a result, they are a tough bunch overall.
 The most common way of determining ski pant durability is the fabric denier (D), which measures the thickness of the threads used for the shell material.
 Most resort-oriented designs are pretty substantial, including the Patagonia Storm Shift (150D) and The North Face Freedom (140D x 160D).
 On the other end of the spectrum, touring-focused pants like the Patagonia Stormstride (40D) make the most compromises in durability to maximize comfort, mobility, and performance on the go.
-Our top-rated pant, Arc’teryx’s Sabre, does an excellent job of balancing needs for both activities with its high-quality 80D shell.
-Finally, it’s worth noting that many pants include a reinforced patch along the inside of the cuff (sometimes referred to as a scuff guard) for additional protection from ski edges.
+Our top-rated pant, the Arc’teryx Sabre, does an excellent job of balancing needs for both activities with its high-quality 80D shell.
+It’s worth noting that many pants include a reinforced patch along the inside of the cuff (sometimes referred to as a scuff guard) for additional protection from ski edges.

 Pants vs. Bibs

-Another “either or” decision when choosing ski pants is if you should opt for regular ski pants or a bib.
-Ski pants are the traditional choice, and what most folks are familiar and comfortable with.
-They’re completely capable for resort or backcountry skiing and are much easier to slip on and off.
+Another “either/or” decision when choosing ski pants is whether to opt for regular ski pants or a bib.
+Pants are the traditional choice and what most folks are familiar and comfortable with.
+They’re completely capable of resort or backcountry skiing and are much easier to slip on and off.
 The primary downside is felt when cold air or moisture finds its way up your back on the chairlift or after taking a fall.

 Ski Pant Features